-Because of Covid-19 we continued partial online delivery during the past academic year.
-For some modules, there will be an element of online delivery during the coming year, but wherever possible, and especially for practical sessions, teaching will be on site at the garden.
-As uncertainty around international travel continues, for 2022-2023 we are running a plant identification course based in Edinburgh rather than in the tropics, supported by a field course in Benmore on the west coast of Scotland.
+For some modules, there will be an element of online delivery during the coming year, but the vast majority of teaching, and especially practical sessions, will be on site at the garden.
+The course begins with a residential field course based in the Scottish Borders, an opportunity to start honing your plant identification and survey skills and to meet your new colleagues.

 We hope you will find this handbook useful and that it will answer most of your questions, but if there are any other queries you may have about the programme, please do not hesitate to contact us at the email address below.
 We look forward to your applications!